 4. No large dead animals are to be disposed of at the site.
 Exceptions are small animals and process residues from butcher shops and hunting, provided they are double bagged and placed in an area designated by the attendant.
 Larger animals may be delivered privately to the Youngstown landfill.

 5. No motor oil, undrained filters, or cooking oil.
 There are groups and businesses who can look after these if contacted directly.
 Quantities of cooking oil will be accepted if delivered privately to the Youngstown site.

-6. Minor quantities of wood scraps must be no more than 4 feet long.
+6. Minor quantities of wood scraps must be no more than 4 feet long by 2 feet wide.
 Wood should be separated from other refuse and put in the dry waste site.
 Commercial quantities should be diverted to the Youngstown landfill.

 7. Hazardous wastes as defined in the act are strictly prohibited.
 This includes batteries and asbestos containing materials (acceptable if bagged for landfill) and industrial waste such as sulphur residues, filters, rags and contaminated soil from the oil-and gas industry.

 8. No jugs containers or barrels with any substance in them.
 All containers must be empty and users are requested to throw their waste well back on the pile to save space.
 Sulpher can only be disposed of at Youngstown.
 There is a $10.00 per ton charge and you must notify the Manager at Youngstown in advance.
 No chemicals can be disposed of in any transfer station.

 9. Pesticide containers are to be put in the pesticide building or fenced area designated for pesticide containers.
 The metal pails are to be kept separate from the plastic containers.
 All Containers must be triple rinsed.
 Cardboard boxes are to be put in the transfer station, not in the pesticide area.

 10. Asphalt shingles or loads of mixed demolition materials in commercial quantities are to be delivered privately to Youngstown.